dirkgroenen/Goldfish-Autoresponder/README.md

 # Goldfish autoresponder
-Goldfish is a simple autoresponder script (written in PHP) for Postfix.
-It consists of only one PHP file which can be started through a cronjob.
+Goldfish is a simple autoresponder script for Postfix.
+It consists of only one file which can be started through a cronjob.
 It works with a Postfix, Courier, MySQL and Virtual Users setup.
 It cannot be used with setups that don't make use of a database to store the mail accounts.

+This script is in PHP and BASH available.

 There also a plugin for Roundcube available so your users can create their own Auto reply messages.